andypaterson40/Resource-Scheduler/ResourceScheduler/README.txt

 	- It is thread safe
 	- and would work efficiently and effectively with a threaded application.

+I was thinking of using a BlockingQueue to queue up the messages but i withdrew this option as it is capacity bounded

 The reason i wanted to use a multi-thread application so that each resource would be able to process messages and not in anyway get in a deadlock situation whereby they were trying to get the same message from the queue.
 I wanted to make use of all the available resources i had without running into any problems when trying to process